 While this event unfolded in front of the shocked law enforcement, Andersen remained isolated.
 No NBA team was willing to sign him until his name was cleared, assuming that would happen.
 At the time of the investigation, neither Andersen nor Dunn knew of what was transpiring.

 Neither had knowledge of what law enforcement officers were uncovering.
-All he knew was his name and reputation were in tatters and his career was all but over.
+All he knew was his name and reputation were in shambles and his career was all but over.
 Then the Miami Heat called.
 They were the defending champions and in a major slump.
-Although Chartier had, by this point, been arrested in Canada, neither Andersen or his lawyer were informed of it.
-They remained in the dark, but the Heat were willing bring a bit of light into Andersen’s life.
+Although Chartier had, by this point, been arrested in Canada, neither Andersen nor his lawyer were informed of it.
+They remained in the dark, but the Heat were willing to bring a bit of light into Andersen’s life.

 Cherish The Championship